Nursing and Midwifery

 Preparing for caring

-Nursing Nurses are in a unique position within the healthcare provision, and can work in a wide variety of settings.
+Nurses are in a unique position within the healthcare provision, and can work in a wide variety of settings.
 Nursing involves caring for individuals, families and communities in order to maintain levels of good health.

-Midwifery A midwife is a health professional who supports women during pregnancy labour and the postnatal period as an autonomous practitioner.
+A midwife is a health professional who supports women during pregnancy labour and the postnatal period as an autonomous practitioner.
 Pregnancy and birth are unique experiences, and a mother always remembers her midwife.
 DMU runs a number of programmes and modules at undergraduate and postgraduate level which support the midwife in her practice.

-Learning Beyond Registration This provision has been developed through the university's partnerships with the Health Education East Midlands Local Education Training Board and colleagues from a wide range of specialities within the acute, primary care and independent healthcare sectors.
+Learning Beyond Registration this provision has been developed through the university's partnerships with the Health Education East Midlands Local Education Training Board and colleagues from a wide range of specialities within the acute, primary care and independent healthcare sectors.